|

 What do I need to start?

 Basic hand tools (wiring strippers, screwdrivers, sockets), electrical tape, butt splice connectors, and 6 additional taillight bulb sockets (if bypassing the stock harness).
+A test light is also very handy to use here.

 The following photos are a step-by-step tour of installing the Cougars Unlimited sequential turn signal system.
 It may or may not be similar to other kits.
 This section is only meant as a supplement to the instructions that come with the kit.
 You assume responsibility for any actions herein.